spglib/spglib/doc/api.rst

                                   const int num_atom,
                                   const double symprec)

-Irreducible reciprocal grid points are searched from uniform mesh grid points specified by ``mesh`` and ``is_shift``.  ``mesh`` stores three integers.
+``mesh`` stores three integers.
 Reciprocal primitive vectors are divided by the number stored in ``mesh`` with (0,0,0) point centering.
 The center of grid mesh is shifted +1/2 of a grid spacing along corresponding reciprocal axis by setting 1 to a ``is_shift`` element.
 No grid mesh shift is made if 0 is set for ``is_shift``.

-The reducible uniform grid points are returned in reduced coordinates as ``grid_address``.
+The reducible uniform grid points are returned in fractional coordinates as ``grid_address``.
 A map between reducible and irreducible points are returned as ``map`` as in the indices of ``grid_address``.
 The number of the irreducible k-points are returned as the return value.
 The time